 At our center in Ridgefield, CT, we support children and adults experiencing a behavioral, social, or emotional issue every day.
-As part of these interactions, we use short-term, intensive psychotherapy and brain-based therapies.
+As part of these interactions, we use short-term, intensive psychotherapy and brain-based therapies in our BrainBehaviorReset™ Program.
 For many reasons families seek out short-term, intensive therapy but ultimately they are looking for effective treatment for clinical issues.

 Meta-analysis research demonstrates that intensive, short-term psychotherapy is effective for a variety of conditions, including ADHD, OCD, PTSD, Autism, anxiety, social anxiety, and depression.
 When clinical issues are addressed with intensity, the brain allows for a greater level of behavioral learning.